Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug7_il.md

 ## Setup the connection with Vivado
 ### Step 4.
 Setup Connection to the Hardware Board
 #### Step 4.1.
 Target Connection Setup
-##### Run hardware server from computer that connects to target board
-Launch hw_server from the computer that has JTAG connection to the VCK190 board.
+Run hardware server from computer that connects to target board.
+To do so, launch hw_server from the computer that has JTAG connection to the VCK190 board.
 <img src="images/hw_ta_hw.png" width="600">

 #### Step 4.2.
 Launch Vivado
-Launch Vivado™ from where the to be debugged project is by issue command, "vivado"
+Launch Vivado™ from where the to be debugged project is by issue command, `vivado`.

 #### Step 4.3.
 Setup Vivado Hardware Manager
-After Vivado™ is up, click on highlighted icon.
+After Vivado is up, click on highlighted icon.
 <img src="images/il_open.png" width="900">

 #### Step 4.4.
 Setup Hardware Target
 <img src="images/il_open_2.png" width="900">

 #### Step 4.5.
 Input Hardware Target
-Enter hardware server's IP address or hostname to highlighted area and click on "Next" icon.
+Enter hardware server's IP address or hostname to highlighted area and click **Next**.
 <img src="images/il_open_3.png" width="900">

 #### Step 4.6.
 Check Hardware Target
-Confirm target's information from JTAG chain then click on "Next" icon.
+Confirm target's information from JTAG chain then click **Next**.
 <img src="images/il_open_4.png" width="900">

 #### Step 4.7.
 Select probe file
-Click on `...` to select the generated probe file.
+Click the elipsis (**...**) to select the generated probe file.
 It is named `bf_hw.ltx` from this tutorial.
 <img src="images/il_pb_file.png" width="900">

 #### Step 4.8.
 Select ILA to be examined.
-Click on `hw_ila_1' to examine the design.
+Click on `hw_ila_1` to examine the design.
 <img src="images/il_pb_menu.png" width="900">

 #### Step 4.9.
 Setup design's signals to be debugged